apache/trafficserver/doc/admin-guide/plugins/index.en.rst

 :doc:`Regex Revalidate <regex_revalidate.en>`
    Configurable rules for forcing cache object revalidations using regular expressions.

+:doc:`Remap Stats <remap_stats.en>`
+   This global plugin adds remap stats to the stats.

 :doc:`Stats over HTTP <stats_over_http.en>`
     Provide an HTTP interface to all |TS| statistics.

 :doc:`TCPInfo <tcpinfo.en>`
     Log TCP metrics at various points of the HTTP processing pipeline.

+:doc:`Traffic Dump <traffic_dump.en>`
+   Dumps traffic data into a JSON format file which can be used to replay traffic.

+:doc:`WebP Transform <webp_transform.en>`
+   Converts jpeg and png images to webp format.

 :doc:`XDebug <xdebug.en>`
    Allows HTTP clients to debug the operation of the Traffic Server cache using the X-Debug header.